hacker1024/nix-ros-workspace/README.md

 `prebuiltPackages` are packages that are not under active development (typically third-party packages).
 They will be available in both the release and development environments.

+`prebuiltShellPackages` are packages that will get added only to the development shell environment.
+This is useful for build tools like GDB.

 ```nix
 { buildROSWorkspace